 Keep documents that prove what you earn, like bank statements and payslips

 Stay in the same job for a while because this makes your finances look stable

 If you are self-employed, here is how to improve your chances of getting accepted.

-Understanding how they work can help you choose the right mortgage deal, which could mean you find a mortgage that accepts you and might save you thousands.
+Understanding how home loans work can help you choose the right mortgage deal, which could potentially save you thousands.

-You do not need to be an expert, but you can quickly learn everything you need to know for free using our guides.
+You do not need to be an expert, however.
+You can quickly learn everything you need to know for free using our guides.

 Here are the types of mortgage you can get and how to work out which is right for you.

 Start looking into the process of buying a house so you know what you need to do once you find a property that you like.
 Here is everything you need to know about buying a home.